sahinkaradeniz/DisneyCharactersApp/README.md

 # DisneyCharactersApp
-This is a app for the understanding about Clean Architecture and Kotlin
+This is an application to understand Clean Architecture and Kotlin technologies.

 ## Project Screens
 HOME SCREEN | DETAİL SCREEN | DETAİL SCREEN |